The Complete History of the Traditional Latin Mass Movement of Eastern Oklahoma, 1970 - Present (2017)

 to preserve Catholic Tradition in our Local Church, for ourselves and our posterity.

 Consider how even Bishop Slattery himself, with his own prudential reasons, almost shutdown the FSSP parish in Tulsa!
 That one stronghold that is left could, in theory, one day come to an end.
 To me, a solution is to unite like the first Christians did in the catacombs, but in informal ways.
-Okie Traditionalist blogs, forums, podcasts, informal meetups.
-We need to survive and defeat the enemy (the apostacy that has entered the Church).
+Blogs, forums, podcasts, informal meetups.
+We need to survive and defeat the enemy (the apostacy that has entered the Church), for our posterity's sake.

 Use social media and grassroots communications to grow Most Precious Blood to the point they can afford to build a new, bigger, fully traditional church.
-And again support all diocesan priests saying the TLM.
-Give them resources and support.
+Perhaps that parish can one day have a school, and even a community of like-minded Catholics living in the countryside nearby.

-Reach out to Bishop Konderla, increase trust, and share more and more the traditional Liturgy with him.
+Also, reach out to Bishop Konderla, increase trust, and share more and more the traditional Liturgy with him.
 Think of Bishop Slattery, how at first as a bishop he showed little interest in the TLM or traditional restorations.
 The new bishop will likely be here a long time until he retires.
-At least let's show him enough respect that he will be our friend, but also pray for him that he will discover for himself our ancient and venerable Roman rite of the Mass.
+Let's reach out to him, to befriend him, because he is our Bishop, but also to ensure his support for Catholic tradition, in both the Latin Mass communities, but also across our Local Church.
+And we can pray for him that he will discover for himself, by experiencing our own devotion to restoring Catholic tradition, our ancient and venerable Roman rite of the Mass.

 Christ the King, have mercy on us.